Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: An Iterative Algorithm for Solving the Multi-scale Low Rank Decomposition

 \section{An Iterative Algorithm for Solving the Multi-scale Low Rank Decomposition}

 In the following, we will derive an iterative algorithm that solves for the multi-scale low rank decomposition via the Alternating Direction of Multiple Multipliers (ADMM)~\cite{Boyd:2011bw}.
 While the proposed convex formulation (\ref{eq:cvx}) can be formulated into a semi-definite program, first-order iterative methods are commonly used when solving for large datasets for their computational efficiency and scalability.
-Moreover, iterative algorithms often provide practical insights to the convex problem itself.
-For multi-scale low rank decomposition, our iterative algorithm has the interpretation of repeatedly removing inter-scale interference on the observed data via thresholding the singular values as shown in Figure~\ref{fig:algorithm}.
+A conceptual illustration of the algorithm is shown in Figure~\ref{fig:algorithm}. \revisedtwo{\erasedtwo{Moreover, iterative algorithms often provide practical insights to the convex problem itself.
+For multi-scale low rank decomposition, our iterative algorithm has the interpretation of repeatedly removing inter-scale interference on the observed data via thresholding the singular values as shown in Figure~\ref{fig:algorithm}.}}

 To formally obtain update steps using ADMM, we first formulate the problem into the standard ADMM form with two separable objectives connected by an equality constraint,